-We know that the musical theater prescreen process can be daunting and time-consuming.
-So, we teamed up with Paper Mill Playhouse and leading musical theater programs to make it painless to navigate this process.
+It’s no secret that the musical theater audition process can be daunting and time consuming, especially for aspiring artists at the college level.
+That’s why Acceptd has teamed up with Paper Mill Playhouse and leading college musical theater programs to make it easier for artists to navigate this process.

 Circle in the Square Theatre School

 Elon University Department of Performing Arts

 Indiana University, Bloomington

 Oakland University School of Music, Theatre and Dance*